brianobot/instagram_clone/README.md

 # instagram_clone
-a simple instagram clone inplemented in django python
+A simple instagram clone inplemented in Django python 🐍

 Description
 Software implementation of the instagram photosharing platform to be used as a reference material for teaching and showing solutions to commonn software developments